splunk/public-o11y-docs/gdi/opentelemetry/components/elasticsearch-receiver.rst

 .. _elasticsearch-receiver:

 *************************
-ElasticSearch receiver
+Elasticsearch receiver
 *************************

 .. meta::
-      :description: The ElasticSearch receiver queries the Elasticsearch node stats, cluster health and index stats endpoints in order to scrape metrics from a running Elasticsearch cluster.
+      :description: The Elasticsearch receiver queries the Elasticsearch node stats, cluster health and index stats endpoints in order to scrape metrics from a running Elasticsearch cluster.

-The ElasticSearch receiver queries ElasticSearch's endpoints node stats, cluster health and index stats to scrape metrics from a running Elasticsearch cluster.
+The Elasticsearch receiver queries Elasticsearch's endpoints node stats, cluster health and index stats to scrape metrics from a running Elasticsearch cluster.
 The supported pipeline type is ``metrics``.
 See :ref:`otel-data-processing` for more information.

 To learn more about the queried endpoints see: